Fortress of Solitude

 Iron Man Proves That The MCU Wasn't Always About Jokes And Cameos

 It was a simpler time for superhero flicks.
 Even Batman Begins serious militaristic tone feels relaxed by today’s DC standards.
-Now that Marvel appears to be entering a renaissance of sorts with Deadpool & Wolverine and DC doing its own thing with the upcoming Superman film, this is the perfect time to revisit the movies that spawned the pop culture of an entire generation.
+Now that Marvel appears to be entering a renaissance of sorts with Deadpool & Wolverine and DC doing its own thing, this is the perfect time to revisit the movies that spawned the pop culture of an entire generation.
 That allows us to understand why we fell in love with comic book flicks in the first place.
 And it certainly wasn’t because of the quips.

 Iron Man